Relativistic Turbulence with Strong Synchrotron and Synchrotron-Self-Compton Cooling: Discussion and Conclusions

-We now would like to make a couple remarks about the applicability and possible extensions of our model.
-First, for our analysis to apply, the plasma does not need to be a pure pair plasma.
+Second, for our analysis to apply, the plasma does not need to be a pure pair plasma.
 One can also apply this model to the electron component of an electron-ion plasma in the semi-relativistic (ultra-relativistic electrons but sub-relativistic ions) or the fully relativistic regimes, such as may be expected in hot coronae and jets of accreting black holes.
 In this case the analysis is modified slightly because only a fraction~$f_e$, currently not very well constrained, of the total turbulent energy (which at the large, energy-containing scales is contained mostly in the bulk kinetic energy of the ions and the magnetic energy) gets transferred to the electrons and is ultimately radiated away.
 Most of the dissipated energy may thus go to ions and may not participate in the electron heating/cooling balance.
 It is then possible that one ends up with a two-temperature plasma, with $T_i \gg T_e$, expected, for example, in certain types of accretion flows onto black holes \cite[e.g, ion tori, see][]{Rees_etal-1982, Narayan_Yi-1995, Quataert_Gruzinov-1999}.
 This consideration is especially important in situations where the plasma is collisionless, so that the electron-ion energy exchange due to Coulomb collisions is inefficient and hence $f_e$ is governed, instead, by complicated and still poorly understood collisionless plasma processes.
-While the electron heating fraction $f_e$ in relativistic plasma turbulence is currently not very well known \cite[see, however,][for nonrelativistic treatment]{Howes-2010}, it has recently been mapped out in PIC simulations of non-radiative relativistic electron-ion-plasma magnetic reconnection~\citep{Werner_etal-2016b}.
+While the electron heating fraction $f_e$ in relativistic plasma turbulence is currently not very well known \cite[see, however,][for nonrelativistic treatment]{Howes-2010}, it has recently been mapped out in PIC simulations of non-radiative relativistic electron-ion-plasma magnetic reconnection~\citep{Werner_etal-2018}.
 This and other recent theoretical and computational advances hold strong promise that we will have a full quantitative knowledge of $f_e$ as a function of various turbulence parameters within the next several years.

 Second, we note that general arguments similar to those presented in this paper can also be explored, with some modifications, for relativistic magnetic reconnection with strong synchrotron cooling \cite[investigated, e.g., by][]{Lyubarsky-1996, Jaroschek_Hoshino-2009, Uzdensky_McKinney-2011, Uzdensky_Spitkovsky-2014, Uzdensky-2016, Beloborodov-2017}.
 In this case, the rate of energy dissipation per unit surface area of the reconnection layer is basically given by the Poynting flux into the layer and is therefore also proportional to~$B^2/8\pi$, with the coefficient of proportionality being the reconnection inflow velocity~$v_{\rm rec} = \beta_{\rm rec} c \sim 0.1 c$.
 The rate of synchrotron radiation losses per unit area is roughly $n\delta c \sigma_T\, (B^2/8\pi) \overline{\gamma^2}$, where $\delta$ is the effective thickness of the reconnection layer; it is thus also proportional to~$B^2/8\pi$.
 Then, upon balancing these two rates against each other and cancelling out~$B^2/8\pi$, we find $\overline{\gamma^2} \sim \beta_{\rm rec} \tau_{T,\delta}^{-1}$, where $\tau_{T,\delta} \equiv n \sigma_T \delta$ is the Thomson optical depth associated with the effective thickness $\delta$ of the layer \citep{Uzdensky_Spitkovsky-2014}.